gasduster99/sppComp/try1/try1_2.md

 conditions as independent models.
 In other words, information is only shared among years in which regulations were similar.
-For example, a sort requirement for widow rockfish (S. entomelas) was initiated in 1983, which not only affected the composition of the widow rockfish market category (xxx), but also the composition of other categories, including the unspecified rockfish market category (250).
+For example, a sort requirement for widow rockfish (S. entomelas) was initiated in 1983, which not only affected the composition of the widow rockfish market category (269), but also the composition of other categories, including the unspecified rockfish market category (250).
 We model the first five years of available data (1978-1982) independently from the years 1983-1990.
-In 1991, a sort requirement for bocaccio rockfish (S. paucispinis) was enacted, which is known to have affected the composition of other categories, including the Chilipepper rockfish market category (xxx) and the Chilipepper/Bocaccio market category (xxx).
+In 1991, a sort requirement for bocaccio rockfish (S. paucispinis) was enacted, which is known to have affected the composition of other categories, including the Chilipepper rockfish market category (254) and the Chilipepper/Bocaccio market category (956).

 Hierarchical variance parameters are estimated from the data.
 As the above models learn the posteriors of the hierarchical variance parameters, it affects